astiw2/order-info/README.md

 <img src="resources/images/batch-processor.png" alt="Batch Processor" />

 ## Constraints / Assumptions
-- Go in memory storage of order data per runtime instance is used purely to answer fetch requests
 - No session handling or caching layer will be considered for this task
 - Timestamp is passed through as string.
 We will not parse it and consider further for any schema validation
-- Invalid orders are ignored (could alternatively reject whole batch but we choose to skip invalid and just log errors)
 - Schema validation will be considered strictly based upon the key name and associated data type
-- Pagination has not been considered while drafting this solution for the sake of simlicity
+- Pagination has not been considered for the sake of simlicity
 - Currency handling is limited to whole euros for the sake of simplicity

 ## Components